 - Light layers for warmer days and indoors; warm layers of fleece/wool in cooler months.

 - A windproof jacket; water resistant or water proof in wetter months.

-- Warm boots and YAK TRACKS in winter months; thick socks for indoor areas.
+- Warm boots and traction in winter months; thick socks for indoor areas.